abhisht51/musings/src/content/blog/2-is-it-a-boeing.md

 ---
 title: "Building isItABoeing?"
-description: "A web application which tells user if they are traveling on a Boeing (for now)"
+description: "A web application that tells users if they're traveling on a Boeing aircraft (for now)"
 publishDate: 2025-07-20T00:00:00Z
 updatedDate: 2025-07-20T00:00:00Z
 tags: ["Projects", "Vibe Coding"]